xrviv/WalletScrutinyCom/_hardware/onekey.pro.md

 +000003f0: 9330 fc0c 2386 c1b7 1c16 8f36 7a7b 0557  .0..#......6z{.W
 ```

-From the diff analysis, we found significant differences from the very beginning of the file:
+From the diff analysis, we found significant differences:

-The header analysis shows fundamentally different structure, including:

-1. Different header versions/flags (`OKTV 000a` vs `OKTV 0006`)
+1. The header analysis shows fundamentally different structure, including different header versions/flags (`OKTV 000a` vs `OKTV 0006`)
 2. There is a significant difference related to timestamps
 ```
 -00000120: 1fc6 5a83 989c aa4f 3e09 7046 6a3f 82b5  ..Z....O>.pFj?..